fau-klue/clmaths/topics/02-logic.md

 $$ H = Hal $$

-New let us use simple predicates to give these entities some properties.
+New let us now use simple predicates to give these entities some properties.
 Predicates are written in uppercase letters and use parenthesis to take arguments.

 $$ ROBOT(H) $$